 Some students do still qualify for work-study funding even if they did not request it on their FAFSA.
 You can check in with Student Financial Services to see if you are eligible to receive work-study funding.

-Once you have enrolled in classes, you can access our online job board on Handshake, where you can find a variety of jobs for Jags (including on- and off- campus positions).
+Once you have enrolled in classes, you can access our online job board on Handshake, where you can find a variety of jobs for Jags (including on- and off- campus positions and other positions from the Indianapolis area, as well as other states).
 For more tips on navigating Handshake, check our job searching resources.

-Additionally, mark your calendar for the Part-Time Job Fair on September 3!
+Additionally, keep an eye on updates for the fall Part-Time Job Fair!
 This is a virtual event to help you connect with on- and off-campus employers face-to-face.
 Many students obtain employment as a result of attending this event.
-You can pop in anytime during 12:00–4:00 p.m. to connect with potential employers.

 Check our home page regularly for updates regarding the hiring freeze.

 You will need to enroll in classes before you will be given access to Handshake.
-Your access will be set up within three business days of your course enrollment.
+Your access will be set up 24 hours after your course enrollment.
 Once you have access, you will use your IU username and passphrase to log in.

 You will need a resume to apply for most jobs on Handshake and definitely any on-campus positions.
 Some jobs may also require additional documents, such as a cover letter, class schedule, etc. Currently, on-campus employers will also require a Financial Aid Notification (FAN) document to verify work-study eligibility.
 The quick steps to find your FAN are:

-- Log into your Student Center on One.IU.edu
+- Log in to your Student Center on One.IU

 Feel free to reach out to our office if you need assistance building or updating your resume or cover letter or getting your hiring documents together.